jowr/librefprop.so/readme.md

-#Welcome to REFPROP2Modelica!
+#Welcome to librefprop.so!
-This piece of software enables the user to access the Refprop fluid property database from within Modelica.
-The aim is to develop wrapper classes and integrate them with the "Media" framework inside Modelica.
-It has only been tested with Dymola sofar.
+These files allow you to access the Refprop fluid property database from Linux software.
+It anables you to create a shared library from the Fortran sources provided by NIST.
+This project provides an alternative to the refprop.dll that comes with the software.

-Please be aware that you might need a copy of the Poco C++ framework to compile the wrapper files yourself.
+Please be aware that you might need a copy of the Poco C++ framework to compile the C++ test files yourself.
 You can find it at: http://pocoproject.org/.
-The general idea is to use this framework to implement platform independent library loading and caching, but it is still a long way to go.
+However, you do not need Poco to compile your own version of the refprop library.

 ## Installation Instructions

-### Windows
-For Windows, please follow these instructions

-1. After downloading and unzipping rename folder containing these files to "MediaTwoPhaseMixture".
-2. Copy \_REFPROP-Wrapper\Version x.x\REFPROP_WRAPPER.LIB to %DYMOLADIR%\\BIN\\LIB\ (%DYMOLADIR% is DYMOLA's program directory)
-3. Copy \_REFPROP-Wrapper\Version x.x\REFPROP_WRAPPER.H to %DYMOLADIR%\\SOURCE\\
-4. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the package).
-Make sure you mask the backslashes.
-It should look something like: constant String REFPROP_PATH = "C:\\Program Files\\REFPROP\\";

-### Linux
-For installing on a Linux machine, please follow the instructions in the Makefile provided in the directory containing the Linux version of the wrapper class.
-You only have to type in the right directories and install all the compilers / libraries required.
+For installing on a Linux machine, please follow the two simple step described below.
+By default the library and the header file are placed in system directories.
+Please change the paths if you do not have write access to this part of your system.

-1. After downloading and unzipping rename folder containing these files to "MediaTwoPhaseMixture".
-2. Change the paths in _REFPROP-Wrapper/Version x.x_linux/Makefile to your needs.
+0. Change the paths in the Makefile, if needed.
-3. Call "make libheader library" and "sudo make installlib" to compile and install refprop.
+1. Call "make header library" to prepare the files and finally
-4. Call "make wrapheader wrapper" and "sudo make installwrap" as well as "sudo make fixit" to compile and install the wrapper.
-5. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the package).
-It should look something like: constant String REFPROP_PATH = "/home/user/Refprop/";
+2.  call "sudo make install" to copy the files to the right directories.

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.
+You can purchase Refprop at http://www.nist.gov/srd/nist23.cfm